nvidia-holoscan/holohub/benchmarks/README.md

 Any of the following may be covered under a benchmark project:
 - Holoscan SDK performance;
 - HoloHub application performance;
-- Tools for benchmarking Holoscan SDK applications not maintained in HoloHub.
+- Tools for benchmarking non-Holohub Holoscan SDK applications.

 ## Additional Details